withastro/astro/packages/integrations/markdoc/README.md

 ]
 ```

-If you need to change anything remember that the `schema` property is the one that is important.
-It tells the server information about the config file you are using.
+The `schema` property, is the most important.
+It contains all information to configure the language server.
-It accepts these properties.
+It accepts following properties.

 - The path is where the config file is
 - The type is that kind of module the config is using